To become law, it needs 60 Senate votes. Right now it has 51. Republicans need 7 Democrats to cross over—and no Democrats have said they will.

 Just Saying News is an independent site with no political affiliation.
 We don't take ads, we don't endorse candidates or bills, and we don't lobby.
 Every source on this page links to the original.
 If you spot an error, we want to know.

 On March 17, the Senate voted 51–48 on a procedural motion to begin debate—that only needed a simple majority.
 That is not the same as passing the bill.
 To actually pass, it needs 60 votes to overcome the filibuster.
 Democrats are unified against it, and the votes are not there.
-Debate could run all week or longer.
-This is still the right time to call.
+Check Congress.gov for the latest status.

 In Congress—barely.
 The most recent House vote passed 218–213 with only one Democrat (Rep. Henry Cuellar of Texas) voting yes.
 In opinion polls, it looks different: surveys from Gallup, Pew, and Harvard/Harris all find broad majority support—including large shares of Democrats and independents—for voter ID requirements.